-- Soy sauce for dipping
+- soy sauce for dipping

-- In a separate bowl mix the spring onion and bamboo shoots with potato starch until evenly coated.
+- In a separate bowl mix 30 g finely chopped green onion(s) and 60 g finely diced boiled bamboo shoots with 2 tbsp potato starch until evenly coated.

 - Make a circle with your thumb and fingers and use a cutlery knife to push the shumai down into the circle, this will push the edges of the wrapper up and keep the dumpling round.
 You can also flatten the base by pushing it up slightly from underneath.

 - Steam the shumai for 8 minutes.